 Non-Coastal Water Markets

-At 50-100 km distance from the coast, capex for distribution exceeds that of the desalination plant itself.
+At 50-100 km distance from the coast, the cost for building distribution networks exceeds that of an entire desalination plant.
 Desalination is not the answer for added water.

-By creating local water production within the city, water supply can be added without investing heavily on distribution networks.
+By creating new water production locally, new water can be supplied without investing in distribution networks or relying on truck deliveries.

-Many buildings throughout the city can be self-sufficient on water, reducing pressure on groundwater, eco-system and distribution networks.
+Many buildings or production cities in urban areas can be self-sufficient in new water production, reducing pressure on local water sources and distribution networks.

 Limited Water Options for Inland Regions